datastaxdevs/advanced-cdc-for-astra/search-index-challenge.md

 ## Summary

 Armed with your new CDC skills go to your customers, ask for their architectures, hear their pains, and heal all their hurts.
 You have reached ninja status.

+## Troubleshooting

+- Notice the data table has a "tags" column of type `set<text>` but it was lost during conversion.
+Thats because the data type is currecntly supported by CDC for Astra, so it is quietly dropped.

+- Each function has its own logging topic.
+You could start a new consumer that watches a given logging topic to see exception details.